OpenDDD/dddmelb-website/content/submit-a-session.md

     name: Submit Session
     weight: 3
 ---
 We welcome sessions from any dev related topic.
-Previously we have had a wide range of sessions from agile to C++ to JavaScript to Haskell.
-If voters think your session is relevant or interesting it's in!
+Previously we have had a wide range of sessions from Agile to C++ to JavaScript to Haskell.
+If voters or our in-house Panel think your session is relevant or interesting it's in!

+This year we have two entry options.
+Submit to Open Voting using the inline form below and your session will go on this website for voting via ticket holders!
+Alternatively, you can submit to the in-house Panel where a number of industry people will carefully select sessions, they will not go through the Open Voting process.
+You can only submit the same talk via one of these options.

 Before submitting a session please consider the following: